masa-koz/draft-kozuka-quic-server-migration/draft-kozuka-quic-server-migration.md

 --- abstract

-This document specifies an extension that reverses this role: the server initiates migration.
+This document specifies an extension that reverses this role: the server initiates connection migration.

 --- middle